Is NordVPN Safe? 2 Examples That Would Answer That

 Example 2 – Who Is Behind NordVPN?

 Lately, rumors and accusations are being thrown at NordVPN.
-The short version is that NordVPN is owned by the Lithuania-based Tesonet, and that this is a data mining company.
+The short version is that NordVPN is owned by the Lithuania-based, Tesonet.
+The official brand name is “NordVPN”, but the difference in names is a business common practice (just like few people know the company “Procter & Gamble”, but many people know “Pampers”, “Oral-B” and “Gillette”).

 We were worried when we first heard this story, since our users regularly recommend NordVPN for being a highly secure and dependable provider.
 It’s extremely important for us to make sure that we’re recommending a proper VPN – and since honesty and transparency is our motto, we’re never afraid to advise our readers to avoid shady VPN services, no matter how popular they may be.
 However, this time, this isn’t the case.